Medford/Tufts station: Station planning

-A 1991 agreement between the state and the Conservation Law Foundation, which settled a lawsuit over auto emissions from the Big Dig, committed to the construction of a "Green Line Extension To Ball Square/Tufts University".
+In 1991, the state agreed to build a set of transit projects as part of an agreement with the Conservation Law Foundation (CLF), which had threatened a lawsuit over auto emissions from the Central Artery/Tunnel Project (Big Dig).
+Among these projects was a "Green Line Extension To Ball Square/Tufts University", to be complete by the end of 2011.
 No progress was made until an updated agreement was signed in 2005.
 The Beyond Lechmere Northwest Corridor Study, a Major Investment Study/alternatives analysis, was published in 2005.
 The analysis studied a variety of light rail, bus rapid transit, and commuter rail extensions, most of which included a Ball Square station near the former North Somerville station site.
 The highest-rated alternatives all included an extension to West Medford with College Avenue as one of the intermediate stations.